 Orca Book Publishers

 Well written and thoroughly researched, Lost Boy offers a brief but thorough look into religious polygamy and cult dynamics in a realistic and matter-of-fact way.
 While it is technically a sequel to Hrdlitschka’s novel Sister Wife, Lost Boy works well as a stand-alone.
+Hrdlitschka provides a satisfying conclusion that is hopeful yet realistic and leaves readers with no doubt that Jon still has a lot of work ahead of him.
 (Quill & Quire)

 What sets it apart from much of the teen literature available is its sensitive nature…Lost Boy can be used as a tool to understanding other ways of life and the practice of polygamy…Themes of poverty, perseverance, new beginnings and family are all overarching themes present in this novel.
 Recommended.
 (CM Magazine)